 In that time, he did it all.

-Since 1979 he has been a member of 21 USA coaching staffs, and teams with Coach K on the coaching staff have compiled a 139-7 overall mark for an amazing 95.2 winning percentage.
+Beginning in 1979 he was a member of 21 USA coaching staffs, and teams with Coach K on the coaching staff compiled a 139-7 overall mark for an amazing 95.2 winning percentage.
 In the 15 international competitions Krzyzewski has been involved in as a USA head or assistant coach, those teams have captured 11 gold medals, two silver medals and two bronze medals.

 Krzyzewski is the only men's coach to have won gold at the Olympics and the FIBA World Cup, while also possessing an NCAA Championship.

 In 2016 he became only the basketball coach to lead a nation to three consecutive Olympic gold medals.
-He also led the U.S. to the 2010 and 2014 FIBA World Cup tiltes, marking the first time the United States has ever earned consecutive World titles.
+He also led the U.S. to the 2010 and 2014 FIBA World Cup titles, marking the first time the United States had ever earned consecutive World titles.